 Please note: These reports show up to five ASINs, not three like other Amazon reports.
 This isn’t wildly important, but it’s a noteworthy Amazon inconsistency anyway.

 Scroll further beneath that to find Alternate Purchase.
 According to Amazon, “the Alternate Purchase report shows Brand Owners which products Amazon customers (in aggregate) most frequently purchased on the same day they viewed, but did not purchase, the Brand Owners’ products.
 This allows Brand Owners to quickly see what products are most commonly purchased instead of their products to analyze product differentiation and portfolio mix opportunities.”

 Like the Market Basket report, ICAP offers ASIN target research opportunities.

-The percentage of alternate purchases is of the consumers who purchased something else.
+The percentage of alternate purchases is of the customers who purchased something else.
 For example, 50% doesn’t mean that half the people bought that other product; it means that of the people who did buy another product, half of them bought that product.

-Amazon doesn’t say how often shoppers bought an alternative either.
+Amazon doesn’t say how often shoppers bought alternative products either.
 If you have 100 views of your product and one person one time buys another product, then the alternate purchase says 100% instead of 1%.

 Knowing how often your product is viewed and to which products it is compared is useful, but before we offer a strategy for winning back customers who may have opted for your competitor, there are some red flags and question marks you should see first.